Mon, 19 June, 2023 — Sat, 24 June, 2023

 When a DNA test reveals some surprising results, Fi needs a new game plan.

-Co-presented with Macrobert Arts Centre and Pitlochry Festival Theatre.
+Co-presented with Macrobert Arts Centre and Pitlochry Festival Theatre, in association with Dundee Rep.

 UMA NADA-RAJAH is a playwright and nurse based in Kilbarchan, Scotland.
 She was a member of the Young Writers' Program at the Traverse Theatre and a recipient of a New Playwrights' Award from Playwrights' Studio Scotland.
 Uma was recently the Starter Female Political Comedy Writer-in-Residence at the National Theatre of Scotland.
 Her most recent play, Exodus, was produced by NTS and premiered at the Traverse Theatre during the Festival 2022.
 She is currently under commission to the Almeida Theatre.